pp4rs/DEPRECATED-installation-guide/docs/gis.md

-# Geographical data with R
+# Geodata processing with Arc using Python 3

 R has many tools to deal with Geo-spatial data.
 We will introduce the essentials to get you up and started.